 Your School will provide you with local information about academic and administrative arrangements for your degree, such as:

-In addition to School provision, we also run training and events centrally which you can access through SkillsForge.
+In addition to School provision, we also run training and events centrally and more information can be found on our Researcher Development webpage.

 If you are an international student, attending the international student induction is a priority.
 The International Office can provide advice on visas, healthcare, banking and social activities for international students.